llcawc/pscss/README.md

 ### Rename files

-If you need to rename a file, you can import the gulp "rename" function from `pscss`
+If you need to rename a file, you can import the gulp "rename" function from `@pasmurno/pscss`

 ---